 Water takes the shape of the vessel it empties into.
 In a very similar manner, any vessel God breathes into takes the form of God.
 In God’s great house, jars of clay carry treasures of grace.

 When God stepped on mountain Horeb, the mountain breathed fire, yet the flame would not consume the bush.
 Exodus 3: 1-2

 When God descended on temples made of bricks, the glory of God filled those temples.
 2 Chronicles 7: 1

-God is not at all preoccupied with the quality or the lack of quality of the vessel he uses as much as the strength of the power that fills that vessel.
-As a matter of fact the emptier the vessel, the fitter or more qualified it becomes to draw at the well of grace.
+God is not at all preoccupied with the quality or the lack of quality of the vessel as much as the strength of the power that fills that vessel.
+The emptier the vessel, the fitter or more qualified it becomes to draw at the well of grace.

 In God’s great service house, the miracle is never about those jars of clay; it is the power that fills them.

 I’d rather be like a braying donkey with God’s message on my lips than a crowd-electrifying orator with a message of my own.

 You can boast in your weakness

 If you should boast at all, don’t boast in your strength.
 Boast in your wrestling.
 Boast in your failures.
 Boast in your weakness.
 God’s strength finds its place in your weakness.